Set up Opticomm FTTH

 1. First, make sure you’ve got a message from us asking you to plug in your modem.
 We need to get your connection ready on our side first.

-4. Use the Ethernet cable to connect your modem's blue WAN port to your Connection Box's LAN1 or Ethernet 1 port.
+5. Use the Ethernet cable to connect your modem's blue WAN port to your Connection Box.
+If your Connection Box has a set of 4 Ethernet ports, always use port number 1 (unless you requested a specific port in your order).

 VX420-G2V barcode sticker